virtual-kubelet/systemk/README.md

 ## Building

-Use `go build` in the top level directory, this should give you a `vks` binary which is the virtual kubelet.
+Use `go build` in the top level directory, this should give you a `systemk` binary which is the virtual kubelet.

 ## Design

 Pods can contain multiple containers; each container is a new unit and tracked by systemd.
 The named image is assumed to be a *package* and will be installed via the normal means (`apt-get`, etc.).
-If vks is installing the package the official system unit will be disabled; if the package already exists we leave the existing unit alone.
+If systemk is installing the package the official system unit will be disabled; if the package already exists we leave the existing unit alone.
 If the install doesn't come with a unit file (say you install `zsh`) we will synthesize a small service unit file; for this to work the podSpec need to (at) least define a command to run.